My illusion with the American Dream

 In order for one to heal and live life to their fullest potential, they have to become aware of and deal with the source of their struggles, and not the symptoms.

-In my case, I had several symptoms, such as lack of motivation and compulsive eating.
-But the one I struggled with the most was maladaptive daydreaming.
+In my case, I had several symptoms, but the one I struggled with the most was maladaptive daydreaming.
 Probably not medically correct, but I describe this as “OCD” (Obsessive Compulsive Disorder) because I ruminated on the same story over and over and over.
 It felt like a drug addiction.
 I could not stop, and sometimes I spent hours on it.

-As I worked with Psych-K and shamanic energy healing, I discovered that the main problem revolved around not being assertive, expressing myself, and communicating my needs.
-It was related to a past life trauma of being punished when I expressed my truth.
-I struggled with this “OCD” for years, but in a few months, I woke up and my addiction was poof – gone!
-I can’t even believe today how that’s possible.
-But it happened.
+With a lot of meditation, introspection, and working with wellness coaches, I discovered that the main problem revolved around not being assertive, expressing myself, and communicating my needs.
+I struggled with this “OCD” for years, but in a few months of intense intent and coaching, my addiction was gone!
 I shifted my energy and learned to shed my past stories and perceptions that no longer serve me.
 I learned to piece together parts of my soul that were lost.
 I learned to forgive myself and others.
 This is where I created a new map for myself and my future self.

 2- Experiencing oneself as a spiritual being having a human experience